machinekoder/pickit-docs/docs/documentation/settings/index.rst

 .. image:: /assets/images/Documentation/settings-units.png

-This setting allows you to select the length unit of choice (meters, inches, ...) after which all length values in the interface will be converted to the newly selected unit.
+This setting allows you to select the length unit of choice (meters, inches, ...) after which length values in the interface will be converted to the newly selected unit.

 Automatic detections
 ~~~~~~~~~~~~~~~~~~~~

 .. image:: /assets/images/Documentation/settings-automatic-detections.png

-Here you can choose to automatically trigger a new detection if a
-parameter is changed.

 Share usage statistics
 ~~~~~~~~~~~~~~~~~~~~~~